-Pezeshkian noted that Iran has successfully developed a variety of vaccines, including those specifically designed for livestock and poultry, as well as seven vaccines from the human vaccination portfolio.
-He proudly mentioned the country's groundbreaking achievement in creating the world's first injectinnovations in vaccine development will further bolster Iran's public health and economic resilience.
+He expressed confidence that ongoing efforts and innovations in vaccine development will further bolster Iran's public health and economic resilience.
 The ceremony celebrated not only the historical achievements in vaccine research and production but also looked forward to the future potential of Iran's scientific endeavors in health care.
 Pezeshkian's remarks were delivered by Minister of Agriculture Gholamreza Nouri Ghezeljeh, reflecting a unified commitment to advancing the nation's health initiatives.